-- 1. Machine Specifications
+- Machine Specifications

-- 2. An introduction to the machine's features
+- An introduction to the machine's features

 - 3. An overview of basic systems and operation:

 - a.
 The cleaning system

 - b.
 The conditioning system

 - c.
 The buffing operation

 - d.
 The drive system

+- e.
+The charging system

 - 4. A visual guide to the machine:

 - a.
 In operating position (Top View)

 - b.
 In transport position (Bottom View)

-- c.
-Graphical User Interface (GUI)
+- Graphical User Interface (GUI)

-- d.
-Handle controls
+- Handle controls